Prithiksha474/Timetrix-Intelligent-Timetable-Generator-for-Seamless-Academic-Planning/README.md

 The project uses the following tables in the timetable_generator database:

 courses: Stores information about available courses.
-SQL

 CREATE TABLE IF NOT EXISTS courses (
     id INT AUTO_INCREMENT PRIMARY KEY,
     name VARCHAR(100) NOT NULL
 );

 staff: Stores information about academic staff members.
-SQL

 CREATE TABLE IF NOT EXISTS staff (
     id INT AUTO_INCREMENT PRIMARY KEY,
     name VARCHAR(100) NOT NULL
 );

 rooms: Stores information about available rooms/classrooms.
-SQL

 CREATE TABLE IF NOT EXISTS rooms (
     id INT AUTO_INCREMENT PRIMARY KEY,
     name VARCHAR(100) NOT NULL
 );

 timings: Stores predefined time slots.
-SQL

 CREATE TABLE IF NOT EXISTS timings (
     id INT AUTO_INCREMENT PRIMARY KEY,
     time_slot VARCHAR(50) NOT NULL
 );

 staff_courses: A junction table linking staff to the courses they can teach.
-SQL

 CREATE TABLE IF NOT EXISTS staff_courses (
     id INT AUTO_INCREMENT PRIMARY KEY,
     course_id INT,